Seat of Wisdom

 The title and the imagery associated with it are occasionally also found in Protestant tradition; for example Merton College, Oxford commissioned a statue of "Our Lady, Seat of Wisdom" for its chapel in 2014.

 History

 The invocation, "Seat of Wisdom", originated in the eleventh century.
+Many early Christians saw Christ as Wisdom incarnate; therefore, by holding him on her lap, Mary becomes the “seat” of wisdom.
 It later became part of the Litany of Loreto.